Why they can be good idea, plus tips for exploring Britain beyond London by train; and a guide to booking reservations.

 2: Seat reservations are not mandatory on any British daytime train, so you can just hop on and off whatever train suits you.

-3: If you do want to make a reservation there will be no charge for doing so; Great Britain is the only country in which Eurail and InterRail users don’t have to pay for optional seat reservations!
+3: If you do want to make a reservation there will be no charge for doing so - Great Britain is the only country in which Eurail and InterRail users don’t have to pay for optional seat reservations!

 Though InterRail and Eurail users can pay special reservation fees to travel on The Caledonian Sleeper and Night Riviera overnight trains.

-Because how these passes can be used in Britain is overseen by an organisation named National Rail and every train company has to abide by its rail pass terms, which in effect means when used correctly, they are valid on any train.
+Because how these passes can be used in Britain is overseen by an organisation named National Rail and every train company has to abide by its rail pass terms, which in effect means when passes are used correctly, they are valid on any train.

-5: When using tickets, longer journeys with connections involving trains operated by different companies can be awkward (purchasing separate tickets per train can be a money saver), but this isn’t an issue when using nationally valid rail passes.
+5: When using tickets, longer journeys with connections involving trains operated by different companies can be awkward (purchasing separate tickets per train can be a money saver) - but this isn’t an issue when using nationally valid rail passes.

 6: In Britain trains which take slower routes between cities, or make more station calls on a route, are typically cheaper, but with a rail pass it’s best to target the fastest possible journeys, because doing so doesn’t have an extra costs.